 Solar irradiance is the output of energy from the sun received at an area on the Earth.
 It is measured in W/m² (Watts per meter squared) in the form of electromagnetic radiation.

-Using historic and current measurements the agricultural sector can better plan when to grow crops.
+As such, the agricultural sector monitors solar energy received along with historic data to better plan growing cycles.
 Climate modellers use the data to obtain precise outputs from their models, helping them make more accurate predictions.

-Solar irradiance can be measured here on Earth or in space.
+Solar irradiance can be measured on Earth or in space.
 On Earth, measurements are affected by atmospheric conditions, the position of the sun in the sky, and the angle of the measuring surface.
-Whereas in space, where there is no atmosphere, solar irradiance is largely a function of the distance from the sun, though the solar cycle also plays a part.
+In space, distance from the sun primarily affects solar irradiance.
+However, the sun’s solar cycle contributes also.

 Diffuse Horizontal Radiation (DIF)